Potato Potahto in the FAO-GAEZ Productivity Measures? Nonclassical Measurement Error with Multiple Proxies: Empirical Results

 The authors use an average of the FAO-GAEZ version 3 with high and intermediate inputs.
 As FAO-GAEZ version 4 has no intermediate input specification, we reproduce their paper using the high input specification.
 In our setting, the variable $A_i^{cotton}$ is the variable of interest $X^{*}$.

-We start by discussing the differences in FAO-GAEZ cotton suitability in versions 3 and 4.
+We start by discussing the differences in FAO-GAEZ cotton productivity in versions 3 and 4.
 Table \ref{tab:cotton} shows that, for the counties in the South of the United States, cotton productivity is lower and less heterogeneous in version 4 than in version 3.

 In Table \ref{tab:results_acharya}, we estimate Equation \eqref{eq:acharya} with the FAO-GAEZ data versions 3 and 4.
-Once more, to make results comparable with our partial identification approach, we normalize the $A^{cotton}_i$ variable to have a variance equal to one.
-The interpretation is, then, that an increase of one standard deviation in cotton suitability generates an increase of the share of Republicans in the White population of 2 p.p using FAO-GAEZ version 3 (Column (1)) and a non-significant effect of $0.9$ p.p using FAO-GAEZ version 4 (Column (2)).
-Such a large difference between these point estimates suggests the importance of accounting for measurement error in this application.
+Once more, to make the results comparable to our partial identification approach, we normalize the $A^{cotton}_i$ variable to have a variance of 1.
+The interpretation is, then, that an increase of one standard deviation in cotton productivity generates an increase of the share of Republicans in the White population of 2 p.p using FAO-GAEZ version 3 (Column (1)) and a non-significant effect of 0.9 p.p. using FAO-GAEZ version 4 (Column (2)).
+These discrepancies rule out the possibility that both proxies are measured without error.
+Consequently, treating either version as error-free amounts to imposing a strong and untestable assumption about the data-generating process.
+This argument highlights the importance of using tools that account for measurement error, as done by the method proposed by \cite{Lubotsky2006} and our partial identification approach.

+Column (3) reports estimates based on the method proposed by \cite{Lubotsky2006}.
+It accounts for classical measurement error by using an optimally weighted convex combination of the normalized proxy variables.
+To implement their least biased approach, \citet[Equation (4)]{Lubotsky2006} estimate $Y_{res} = c_{0} + c_{1} \cdot Z_{1,res} + c_{2} \cdot Z_{2,res} + V$ and uses $\hat{c}_{1} + \hat{c}_{2}$ as their estimator.
+This estimate is close to the estimate that uses only FAO-GAEZ Version 3 as a proxy, and suggests that an increase of one standard deviation in cotton productivity increases the share of Republicans in the White population by 2.0 p.p.
+When we follow the recommendation by \citet[p.
+555]{Lubotsky2006} and test the null hypothesis that $c_{1} = 0$ and $c_{2} = 0$, we find a t-statistic of 4.701, indicating that the effect of cotton productivity is statistically significant at the 10\%-level.